Map

 Traffic News

-- leaving the M2 at Nelson Street
+• M2 leaving at Nelson Street

 A safety scheme to replace and upgrade the parapets of the M1 River Lagan Moira Bridge will commence on Sunday 23 March 2025.